 One thing that has always stopped me from digging into the Windows App Store is the clunky UI, I don’t want something to be taking over my screen stopping me from flicking between windows, that’s just not good for user experience.

 This change means that we can open up our apps in desktop windows, swap them around, minimize them and do as we please.
 This is great news and might even see a revenue increase for Microsoft.

 Automatic Security Updates

-Say you are in the middle of CS:GO skrim, your neck and neck and its the final round, your calling the targets and dictating the flow the of the game, Microsoft decides that you must have this important ‘security’ update and goes ahead and installs it without asking for your consent, your latency goes through the roof and you’re the first one to die on your team.
+Say you are in the middle of CS:GO skrim, your neck and neck and its the final round, you’re calling the targets and dictating the flow of the game, Microsoft decides that you must have this important ‘security update and goes ahead and installs it without asking for your consent, your latency goes through the roof and you’re the first one to die on your team.

-This is not something you can opt out of, I feel its going to alienate their long-term users much like they did with restricting us selling Xbox One games, the only way to find out is tune into their press release and find out what they have in store for us this time.
+This is not something you can opt-out of, I feel it’s going to alienate their long-term users much like they did with restricting us from selling Xbox One games, the only way to find out is to tune into their press release and find out what they have in store for us this time.